T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 If a user tries to delete a record and another user already owns a lock on that record, the delete action is denied.

-If there are different locking modes in mulitiple forms, the most restricting mode applies for the current lock.
+If there are different locking modes in multiple forms, the most restricting mode applies for the current lock.

 Exclusive
 ^^^^^^^^^